 Battery and weight is not the only factor we need to consider when it comes to Efficiency, there is also motor efficiency.
 When choosing motors, apart from motor KV and thrust, we also need to look at Watt’s and efficiency.

-It’s like cycling, cycle at lower gear enable you to cycle faster but it’s harder to peddle.
+It’s like cycling, cycle at lower gear enable you to go faster but it’s harder to peddle.
 If you are going uphill, and it’s getting steeper, you will eventually come to a point where peddling becomes too heavy and you are getting slower although you are peddling very hard.
 This is where you lose efficiency.

 The same applies to brushless motor, the higher efficiency the better.
 A 70% efficient motor produces 70% power and 30% heat.
 A 90% efficient motor produces 90% power and 10% heat.

 After you received your motors, the first thing you should do is to balance it.
 Although it’s not always necessary, it’s good practice.
+I personally only do this on large motors though like 2212 or bigger.
+For mini quad motors I normally skip this step.
+(2206 or smaller)

 There are so many options, brands you can choose from, it will cause you headache :D For example these are the options for 250 mini quad motors.